Oral contraceptives: Things to know before you pop the pill

 • Uncontrolled high blood pressure

-• Above 35 years of age + smokers: Increased risk of developing heart complications
+• Above 35 years of age and smokers: increased risk of developing heart complications

 • History of heart disease